pinnacleapi/pinnacleapi-documentation/FAQ.md

-Please note that for live events, odds change quite frequently as well as the period `status`, Due to these frequent changes, it’s possible that you will be getting status `NOT_EXISTS` in the [Get Line](https://pinnacleapi.github.io/linesapi#operation/Line_Straight_V1_Get) response more often than for the pre-game events.
+Please note that for live events, odds change quite frequently as well as the period `status`.
+Due to these frequent changes, it’s possible that you will be getting status `NOT_EXISTS` in the [Get Line](https://pinnacleapi.github.io/linesapi#operation/Line_Straight_V1_Get) response more often than for the pre-game events.

 ### How to place a bet on live events?

 Bets placed on events with live delay are treated differently than other bets.
-They get betId  assigned only once they are `ACCEPTED`.
+They get  `betId`  assigned only once they are `ACCEPTED`.

-The only way to find out the `status`  of such a bet is by querying  Get Bets V2 by `uniqueRequestIds`:
+The only way to find out the  `status`  of such a bet is by querying  `Get Bets V2`  by `uniqueRequestIds`:

 `/v2/bets?uniqueRequestIds=86a90ab9-fca1-4703-a11c-ce329a85584e`